bitsofinfo/docker-discovery-registrator-consul/README.md

 # docker-discovery-registrator-consul

-Service discovery library for JVM based applications running in Docker containers that use the Registrator service registry bridge with Consul as a backend.
+Service discovery library for JVM based applications running in Docker containers that use the [Registrator](https://github.com/gliderlabs/registrator) service registry bridge with [Consul](https://consul.io/) as a backend.

-The purpose of this library is for "self-discovery" from within your JVM based Docker application where you need to discover what your accessible docker-host bound IP and mapped port(s) are.
+The purpose of this library is for "self-discovery" from within your JVM based Docker application where you need to discover what your accessible docker-host bound IP and mapped port(s) are, as well as your peers within the same service.
 This is critical if your container has to do further peer discovery for other services it provides or clustering groups it must form.

 * [Status](#status)